qooxdoo/qooxdoo/docs/development/skeletons.md

 ### Included layers

--   See the /pages/website documentation.
+-   See the website documentation.

 Server
 ------